michalrus/devops-task/michalrus/README.md

 # Further research

+1. Make more optimal decisions w.r.t. where to sort, convert to lists etc. in `Game.scala`.

-1. Allow & implement *all* legal Durak rules.
+1. Allow & implement *all* legal (and real) Durak rules.

-2. See if there’s an optimal algorithmic strategy.
+1. See if there’s an optimal algorithmic strategy.

-3. If not, teach a neural net to play it (by playing against itself?).
+1. If not, teach a neural net to play it (by playing against itself?).

-4. Use that NN for input data, and output true values w.r.t. full legal rules.
+1. Use that NN for input data, and output true values w.r.t. full legal rules.

-5. Add more players, teams, talon etc.
+1. Add more players, teams, talon etc.

-6. …?
+1. …?